Powers of the prime minister of the United Kingdom

+The prime minister of the United Kingdom exercises functions in both the executive and the legislature, as the UK has a fusion of powers.

+Executive powers of the prime minister include obtaining at any time the appointment or dismissal of all other Government ministers, exercising the royal prerogative, setting the Government's policy agenda and priorities, and deploying the British Armed Forces overseas.
+In the legislature, the prime minister normally (but not necessarily) leads the largest party in the House of Commons, and therefore can normally gain Parliamentary support for their desired legislation.
+Most of the time the prime minister can control what is debated in the House of Commons, and when, as Government business has precedence (that is, priority) on every day it sits.
+General Elections are called at a time of the prime minister's choosing, with a legal maximum of five years between Elections.
+The prime minister, and other ministers appointed by the prime minister, make many of the most senior Crown appointments.
+The prime minister also has some power over their own party, in their role of party leader.

-The powers of the prime minister of the United Kingdom come from several sources of the UK constitution, including both statute and constitutional convention, but not one single authoritative document.
+The powers of the prime minister come from several sources of the UK constitution, including both statute and constitutional convention, but not one single authoritative document.
 They have been described as "...problematic to outline definitively."

-The UK has a fusion of powers, which means that the prime minister exercises functions in both the executive and the legislature.
-This also means that accountability between the branches is limited, as it is difficult to check on oneself.
-The prime minister normally (but not necessarily) leads the largest party in the House of Commons and they usually have some power over their own party due to that role.

 The status and executive powers of the British prime minister means that the incumbent is consistently ranked as one of the most powerful democratically elected leaders in the world.

 Definition of the role and its powers

-Between 2011 and 2014, the Political and Constitutional Reform Select Committee conducted an inquiry into the 'role and powers of the Prime Minister'.
+Between 2011 and 2014, the Political and Constitutional Reform Select Committee conducted an inquiry into the "role and powers of the Prime Minister".
 In their report, they wrote:

 When Lord Hennessy gave evidence to us, he commented: "the role of the Prime Minister is like the British constitution as a whole—you think you are getting close and it disappears into the mists."
 With the role itself difficult to define, it is not surprising that the powers of the person who fulfils the role are similarly problematic to outline definitively.
 Most powers exercised by the Prime Minister are not defined in statute and cannot be found in one place.
 In his book The Prime Minister: The office and its holders since 1945, Lord Hennessy stated: "Arguments have raged around the powers of the British Prime Minister for nearly 300 years."

 Without a clear definition of the role of prime minister, the powers associated with the office have been able to evolve and accumulate, unhindered by statute, over hundreds of years...

 There is no single authoritative source for what the role involves and the powers the prime minister can exercise.

 Documents describing the role and powers of the PM include: